fabsenet/blog_en/source/_posts/2016/10-04-biztalk-schema-compile-error-with-solution.md

   - coding
 date: 2016-10-04T15:50:47.000Z
 author: Fabian Wetzel
+subtitle: I tried to compile my BizTalk project and all I got was this compile time (!) error
 ---

 **Problem: **I tried to compile my BizTalk project and all I got was this compile time (!) error: